 - Ham and Cheese: David Warner is capable of some quite brilliant, subtle performances.
 For this movie, however, he puts in about as much effort as Jeremy Irons did in Eragon, or, frankly, Sir Alec Guinness did in Star Wars.

 - Narm: That one dwarf bandit, swinging around on a rope, shrieking "I'm comiiiiiiiing!"
+It would be funny on its own, but he keeps screaming it over and over.

 - What Do You Mean, It's for Kids?: Prostitution and low-cut necklines in a children's movie?